-There are 10 self reflection questions that you need to ask yourself every year.
+There are 10 non religious self reflection questions that you need to ask yourself every year.
 When its time to reflect on life, start with these questions.

 So, it’ my birthday today, March 7th, and I’m turning 35.
 It’s a time for celebration, a time for reflection, a time for looking backwards and looking forwards.

 I am about to do a fantastic exercise in self reflection, a questionnaire that is eye-opening and mind-bending.
 And I’d love it if you join me in this.

 Of course, it might not be your birthday today, but you can still use the questionnaire below for some wonderful self reflection.

 There are very many benefits of self reflection.
 And the most important benefit of self reflection is that it open your eyes to ways in which you might like to change.
 The benefits of that can be astronomical.